When we’re stuck inside, one of the things my little one loves to do is create art. She could draw, paint, and paste all day long!

 Art not only builds motor skills in the little ones, but it helps kids of all ages learn how to think critically.
 Through the process of making decisions with their art, kids learn how to be creative, solve problems, and embrace visual learning.

 Unfortunately, even non-toxic art supplies are full of chemicals.
 Non-toxic only means that inhaling fumes or ingesting a small amount won’t be fatal.
 It does not mean that it won’t make you sick.
 Luckily, there are many art activities that are perfect for natural paint, eco crayons, and veggie chalk.

-So, the next time your kids are stuck inside, try these 10 art activities that are safe, flexible for different ages, and super fun!
+So, the next time your kids are stuck inside and sick of doing chores, try these 10 art activities that are safe, flexible for different ages, and super fun!

 1. Marble Painting

 Because this activity requires little artistic talent and is a lot like a game, even kids who don’t like art will have a fun time.
 The best part is that each print is as unique as its creator!

 Place the paper in the box.
 Glob some paint onto the paper.
 Dump the marbles into the box and tip, move and shake the box so that the marbles roll through the paint and leave trails on the paper.

 Variation: Fill cups with each paint color and drop one marble into each cup.
 Then pull the marble out, covered in paint, and drop it into the box.
 Tip the box in all directions to create trails of colors.

 This activity can be adapted to almost any season or occasion, which makes it a great go to activity just before a big event or holiday.

 - Natural paint, markers, crayons or embellishments (optional)